GaoxingZheng/deeplearning.github.io/CS231n-2016winter/Lecture 5.md

 original data -> zero-centered data (by using operator X -= np.mean(X, axis = 0)) -> normalized data(by using operator X /= np.std(X, axis = 0)).
 In practice, you may also see PCA and Whitening of the data --- the form as "original data" -> "decorrelated data" -> "whitened data".
 #### 三.
 Weight Initialization
 First idea : Small random numbers(gaussian with zero mean and 1e-2 standard deviation), such as w = 0.01\*np.random.randn(D,H).
 It works okay for small networks, but can lead to non-homogeneous distributions of activations across the layers of a network.
 Proper initialization is an active area of research....

 Batch Normalization
 1. compute the empirical mean and variance independently for each dimension.
 2. Normalize
 ![](https://github.com/YunTuring/deeplearning.github.io/blob/master/CS231n-2016winter/Pictures/Batch%20Normalization.png)
+(1) improves gradient flow through the network.
+(2) Allows higher learning rates.
+(3) Reduces the strong dependence on initialization.
+(4) Acts as a form of regularization in a funny way, and sightly reduces the need for dropout,maybe.